PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 and its independent layout-recovery owner occurrence, including optional graph-index/layout/bound/candidate forwarding, schema, cleanup semantics, and binary-bridge/SPP boundaries.

+That indexed owner is now characterized with one direct private-wrapper call and one independent public-owner layout-recovery occurrence.
+`_layout_opt_elementwise_concat_conv_stats` is the selected observation-only target.
+Optional graph-index/layout/bound/candidate forwarding, the one-key schema, unconditional cleanup with a proven zero-rewrite prune, exact direct arguments, and binary-bridge/SPP boundaries are frozen before implementation.
+The focused characterization gate passes
+`358 passed, 1 xfailed in 19.01s`; the sole strict xfail is the selected direct assignment.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it